Reliability and Emergency Reserve Trader (RERT)

 AEMO may provide further explanatory information on this webpage after the initial publication of the EOI.
 AEMO will endeavour to notify interested parties if further information is published on this webpage however, interested parties should monitor this webpage to check for further information.

 Request for Expression of Interest for the RERT Panel for Short Notice and Medium Notice RERT for Queensland, New South Wales, Australian Capital Territory, and Tasmania.

-AEMO issued an initial Expression of Interest for RERT Panel seeking expressions of interest from entities in Victoria, South Australia, Tasmania, Queensland, New South Wales and the Australian Capital Territory who may be able to provide reserve energy on short and medium notice as part of a RERT panel.
-This Expression of Interest closed on 7 July 2017.
+AEMO is seeking expressions of interest for RERT Panel members in Tasmania, Queensland, New South Wales and the Australian Capital Territory who may be able to provide reserve energy on short and medium notice as part of a RERT panel.
+This Expression of Interest closes on 4.00 pm, 10 December 2018.